 - All monies must be spent on materials of instruction directly related to the purpose of the project, rental of retreat housing, and/or stipends to participants not to exceed $15 per contact hour.
-Travel, furniture, general construction projects, acquisition of real property, lobbying, non-educational research, technical training of environmental management professionals, indirect costs, and salaries will not be funded.
+Travel, furniture, indirect costs, and salaries will not be funded.
 Development or writing of instructional materials will not be funded.

 - Examples of fundable proposals include:

-- Providing environmental learning experiences that are standards-based, correlated to the Louisiana Content Frameworks, and include printed lesson plans or other resources that help ensure implementation of strategies.
+- Providing environmental learning experiences that are standards-based and include printed lesson plans or other resources that help ensure implementation of strategies.

 - Presenting workshops to other non-formal educators or pre/in-service teachers that illustrate how existing environmental education curricula can be presented in standards-based, environmental science as inquiry formats.

 - If funded, applicants will be required to submit a mid-year report and a final report.
-All projects must be completed and the final report submitted by May 15, 2015.
+All projects must be completed, funds spent and the final report submitted by May 15, 2017.
 Instructions for submitting mid-year and final reports will be emailed prior to the deadlines.
-Expenditure spreadsheet, copies of invoices, copies of handouts, and other related documentation must be provided with the final report.
+Expenditure spreadsheet, photos, copies of receipts, copies of handouts, and other related documentation must be provided with the final report.